tachybase/tachybase/README.md

 # Development Roadmap

-The following is an overview of the development roadmap.
-The detailed plan will be published before the Chinese New Year along with the relevant application templates.
+The following is a general development roadmap.
+The detailed development plan will be announced by March 31, 2025, and will be released along with the related application templates.

 - [x] Kernel: Kernel API
 - [ ] Kernel: Message Mechanism